ru4871SG/data-pipeline-Airflow-PostgreSQL-MySQL/README.md

 - `04_insert_initial_records_postgres.sql`: SQL script to insert initial records into the staging area in local Postgres.
 - `05_create_snowflake_schema_postgres.sql`: SQL script to create the tables in a Snowflake schema for the production database in local Postgres (for Amazon Aurora PostgreSQL, skip this SQL file, and execute `create_snowflake_schema_postgres_aurora.py` instead)
 - `data_transfer_from_mysql.py`: Python script to transfer data from MySQL to staging area in local Postgres.
-- `data_transfer_from_staging.py`: Python script to transfer data from the staging area into the production database in local Postgres.
+- `etl_from_staging.py`: Python script to transfer data from the staging area into the production database in local Postgres.
-- `data_transfer_from_staging_to_aurora.py`: Very similar to `data_transfer_from_staging.py` but the data will be saved to Amazon Aurora Postgres.
+- `etl_from_staging_to_aurora.py`: Very similar to `etl_from_staging.py` but the data will be saved to Amazon Aurora Postgres.
+- `check_mysql.py`: Python script to check the first five rows in the MySQL table.
-- `airflow_data_transfer.py`: Located inside the `dags` folder, this is the Airflow DAG script to automate the data pipeline using Airflow.
+- `airflow_data_transfer_automatic_runs.py`: Located inside the `dags` folder, this is the Airflow DAG script to automate the data pipeline using Airflow.
+- `airflow_data_transfer_original.py`: Also located inside the `dags` folder, this is the original Airflow DAG script, where you will run the tasks with manual time intervals (without automatic runs).

 The `transaction_data` folder contains the CSV file which should be used to fill the table in your MySQL database.